 How to be a Sleazy Salesman in 5 Easy Steps

-5. Throw a tantrum when it’s clear your client will not be buying your product.
-There are hundreds of reasons why a sale doesn’t close.
-Regardless of the reason, you are a professional (and an adult) and should behave as such.
-Eventually the loan rep stopped talking long enough to realize today was not the day I’d be installing a wireless security system (even though it was clear I would be working with them on my next refi) and he was not pleased.
-“OK, even though we are going to pay for it for you, through the security company that we own.
+There are plenty of logical reasons why a sale doesn’t close, but sleazy salesmen don’t care about logic.
+Their focus is on making the sale – come hell or high water.
+Eventually the loan-rep-turned-sleazy-saleswoman stopped talking long enough to realize today was not the day I’d be installing a wireless security system.
+Remember, I clearly stated I would be working with them on my next refi.
+She was not impressed.
+“Seems odd to me since we are paying for it, but that’s your choice.
 Goodbye.”
-He didn’t offer a ‘have a nice day’ or ‘we look forward to working with you in the future’.
-Not even a ‘thank you for your business.’
-Unfortunately, this is going to cost him more than the commission on a security system.
-Until that final moment, I was willing to overlook his sleazy salesman behaviors.
-However, when over-selling turned to rudeness and poor customer service, the previous positive experience I had with this company was quickly overshadowed.
-And this one-time client is having serious reservations about becoming a repeat customer.
+No ‘have a nice day’ or ‘we look forward to working with you in the future’.
+Not even a measly ‘thank you for your business.’
+To reach epic sleazy salesmen level, you have to take your ball and go home if you aren’t winning.
+(Don’t forget to drive the final nail in this relationship’s coffin with a snide comment on your way out.)
+I was willing to overlook her sleazy salesman behavior until the over-selling turned to rudeness and poor customer service.
+She destroyed a previous positive experience and this one-time client had serious reservations about becoming a repeat customer.

-The lesson here is that while you may not be a sleazy salesperson, you must ensure that the same can be said about your sales team and anyone else who will interact with your clients.
+All joking aside… Everyone feels pressure to sell and hit quotas.
+However, your push to sell should not push your customers away.
+Also, you may not be a sleazy salesperson yourself, but don’t forget to ensure the same can be said about your sales team and anyone else who will interact with your target clients.